r6e/r6e.github.io/_orcaslicer/config_reference/sla_printer.md

 category_title: "SLA Printer"
 ---

 Configuration options for a configuration file for an SLA printer in the `machine` directory.
+There are not currently any built-in profiles for SLA printers.

 ## absolute_correction